-You can copy the data to excel file and then import it to Power BI as Excel file reference.
-You can also download the excel workbook from the below link which is used for this example.
+You can copy the data to an excel file and then import it to Power BI as an Excel file reference.
+You can also download the excel workbook from the below link, which is used for this example.

 Upload these tables to Power BI.

-By using LOOKUPVALUE DAX function we can fetch the data from other tables to “Sales Table”.
+By using the LOOKUPVALUE DAX function, we can fetch the data from other tables to “Sales Table.”
 Below is the syntax of the LOOKUPVALUE DAX function.